Bessel van der Kolk: Writings and views

 Van der Kolk has a particular interest in developmental psychopathology and the study of how trauma has a differential effect, depending on developmental stage and the security of the attachment system.

 Van der Kolk's book, The Body Keeps the Score, was published in 2014.
-It focuses on the central role of the attachment system and social environment to protect against developing trauma related disorders and explores a large variety of interventions to recover from the impact of traumatic experiences.
-Van der Kolk coined the term "Developmental Trauma Disorder" for the complex range of psychological and biological reactions to trauma over the course of human development, also known as complex post traumatic stress disorder (CPTSD).
-In 2014, Van der Kolk stated he is against both exposure therapy and cognitive behavioural therapy, claiming the former is was one of the "worst possible treatments"- a fringe belief.
+It focuses on the central role of the attachment system and social environment to protect against developing trauma-related disorders, and explores a large variety of interventions to recover from the impact of traumatic experiences.
+Van der Kolk coined the term "Developmental Trauma Disorder" for the complex range of psychological and biological reactions to trauma over the course of human development, also known as Complex Post-Traumatic Stress Disorder (CPTSD).
+In 2014, Van der Kolk stated he is against both exposure therapy and cognitive behavioural therapy, claiming the former was one of the "worst possible treatments" — a fringe belief.

 The book was well received by the general public.
 As of February 2025, The Body Keeps the Score had spent more than 328 weeks on The New York Times best seller list, and 212 weeks (over 4 years) in the United States on Amazon’s bestseller list.
 It has been translated into 43 languages.
 However, scientists and clinicians have criticized the book for promoting pseudoscientific claims, and blaming van der Kolk and others for popularising ineffective therapies for trauma over evidence-based therapies.